joaofx/SongbookBuilder/README.md

 ### Exporting

-To export the songbook html's to be uploaded to a web server:
+To export the songbook html's to be uploaded to a web server (run the command at `src/SongbookBuilder`:)

 ```shell
 dotnet run export C:\Ukulele\Songbook